The Basics of Google Analytics User Roles And Permissions

 What are Google Analytics User Permissions?

 Within a Google Analytics account, admin users can add new users from within and outside their organization.
-When an account owner adds new users, different levels of account access can be granted; these are known as “user permissions” in Google Analytics.
+When an account owner adds new users, different account access levels can be granted; these are known as “user permissions” in Google Analytics.

-User permissions fall into 4 categories of privileges
+User permissions fall into 4 categories of access levels

 - Read & Analyze